furylx/MAC_G/README.md

 # MAC_G

-simple mac address changer with some options
+simple mac address changer for linux with some basic options